pavelk2/social-feed/README.md

     rss:{
         urls: ['http://teslapodcast.libsyn.com/rss'], //Array: Specifiy a list of rss feed from which to pull posts
-        limit: 2                                      //Integer: max number of posts to load }
+        limit: 2                                      //Integer: max number of posts to load for each url }

     // GENERAL SETTINGS